Markkanen scores 32, Bulls beat Magic 90-80

 TIP-INS

-Bulls: F Jabari Parker (stomach illness) hopes to return Sunday at Cleveland after missing his fourth straight game.
+Bulls: The 80 points were the fewest allowed by Chicago this season. ...
+F Jabari Parker (stomach illness) hopes to return Sunday at Cleveland after missing his fourth straight game.
 He was still experiencing fatigue and believes he would benefit from another practice before rejoining the rotation.
 "When I come in, I want to contribute," Parker said.
 "I hold myself to a high standard, and I'm gonna try to do my best to contribute to the team." ...
 F Bobby Portis said it's "not tough at all" to remain patient as he works his way back from a sprained right ankle.
 He also dismissed the idea that the banged-up Bulls are snake-bitten.
 "I wouldn't say that," he said. ...
 G Cameron Payne sat out with a strained calf.

 UP NEXT